tlswg/dtls-conn-id/draft-ietf-tls-dtls-connection-id.md

 that do not themselves begin other handshakes.
 When a DTLS session is resumed or renegotiated, the "connection_id" extension is negotiated afresh.

-If DTLS peers have not negotiated the use of CIDs, which includes the case where both sent a zero-length cid in their connection_id extensions, then the RFC 6347-defined record format and content type MUST be used.
+If DTLS peers have not negotiated the use of CIDs, or a zero-length CID has been advertised for a given direction, then the RFC 6347-defined record format and content type MUST be used to send in that direction.

-If DTLS peers have negotiated the use of a non-zero-length CID in at least one direction using the ClientHello and the ServerHello messages, then the peers need to take the following steps.
+If DTLS peers have negotiated the use of a non-zero-length CID for a given direction, then once encryption is enabled they MUST send with the record format defined in {{dtls-ciphertext} with the new MAC computation defined in {{mac}} and the content type tls12_cid.

-The DTLS peers determine whether incoming or outgoing (or both) messages need to use the new record format, i.e., the record format containing the CID.
-The new record format with the the tls12_cid content type is only used once encryption is enabled.
 Plaintext payloads never use the new record type and the CID content type.

-For sending, if a zero-length CID has been negotiated then the RFC 6347-defined record format and content type MUST be used (see Section 4.1 of {{RFC6347}}) else the new record layer format with the tls12_cid content type defined in {{dtls-ciphertext}} MUST be used.

-When transmitting a datagram with the tls12_cid content type, the new MAC computation defined in {{mac}} MUST be used.

-For receiving, if the tls12_cid content type is set, then the CID is used to look up the connection and the security association.
-If the tls12_cid content type is not set, then the connection and security association is looked up by the 5-tuple and a check MUST be made to determine whether the expected CID value is indeed zero length.
+When receiving, if the tls12_cid content type is set, then the CID is used to look up the connection and the security association.
+If the tls12_cid content type is not set, then the connection and security association is looked up by the 5-tuple and a check MUST be made to determine whether a non-zero length CID is expected.
 If the check fails, then the datagram MUST be dropped.

 When receiving a datagram with the tls12_cid content type, the new MAC computation defined in {{mac}} MUST be used.
 When receiving a datagram